 The Education Committee and its Finnish-language division's decisions on the admission policies and grounds for admission are available as English translations at hel.fi/welcometoschool.
-The admission policies are also available at schools and at the Education Division's customer service guidance (email: kasvatusjakoulutus@hel.fi, tel.
+The admission policies are also available at schools and at the Education Division's advisory service (email: koulutusneuvonta@hel.fi, tel.
 09 310 44986).